platformio/platformio-docs/projectconf/section_env_check.rst

 By default, the flags are passed to all tools specified in :ref:`projectconf_check_tool` section.
 To set individual flags, define tool name at the beginning of the line.

-Another option for adding flags is :option:`platformio check --flags` command.
+Another option for adding flags is :option:`pio check --flags` command.

 **Example**